asterisk/documentation/docs/Configuration/Dialplan/Lua-Dialplan-Configuration/index.md

----
+!!! info "Dependencies"

-**Information: Dependencies** To use pbx\_lua, the lua development libraries must be installed before Asterisk is configured and built.
+    To use pbx\_lua, the lua development libraries must be installed before Asterisk is configured and built.
 You can get these libraries directly from <http://lua.org>, but it is easier to install them using your distribution's package management tool.
 The package is probably named liblua5.1-dev, liblua-dev, or lua-devel depending on your linux distribution.

----
+[//]: # (end-info)

 PBX Lua Basics